Week 2: Computer-aided design

 Finished piece and in-use context

-The last photos are what I’d submit as evidence the loop closes: a hero shot of the finished bracket and a wider scene showing how it reads on the wall next to other lab work.
+The last photos are what I’d submit as evidence the loop closes: a finished bracket close-up and a wider scene showing how it reads on the wall next to other lab work.
 I still owe a tidy table of power / speed / kerf for this specific plywood lot—that’s the next spreadsheet pass when I sync with our group characterization sheet.

 Design files (download)